Which number system is "best" for describing empirical reality?: Betwixt the Rationals and the Reals

-Some of the other number systems are: \begin{itemize} \item The field of quadratic surds,\\ ($q_1 + \sqrt{q_2}$, where $q_1$ and $q_2$ are rational); \item Constructible numbers,\\ (constructible in Euclidean geometry using straight-edge and compass); \item Algebraic numbers,\\ (built from the roots of integer coefficient polynomials); \item Computable numbers [recursive numbers, computable reals],\\ (a computable number $c$ can be approximated to arbitrary specified rational accuracy $\epsilon$ with a rational number $q$ generated by some computable function: so $q=f(c,\epsilon)$ with $|c-f(c,\epsilon)|<\epsilon$); \item Definable numbers [first-order definable without parameters],\\ (a definable number is set theoretically definable as the quantity that makes some set-theoretic function ``true’’). \end{itemize} These particular number fields all share the property of being countable; while they all extend the rationals, their cardinality is the same as the rationals, and by Cantor’s diagonalization argument their cardinality is less than that of the reals --- in this sense they are closer to the rationals than the reals.
-(And in this sense the possible use of such number systems would be an aspect of the great modern divide between ``discrete’’ and ``continuum’’ mathematics; in physics language consider the ``discretium’’ versus the ``continuum’’.)
-One might hope, (though at this stage it is little more than a rather pious hope), that the reduced cardinality might in some way simplify life.
+These particular ``intermediate'' number fields all share the property of being countable (denumerable); while they all extend the rationals, their cardinality is the same as the rationals, and by Cantor's diagonalization argument, their cardinality is less than that of the reals---in this sense that they are closer to the rationals than the reals.
+In this sense, the possible use of such number systems would be an aspect of the great modern divide between ``discrete'' and ``continuum'' mathematics; in physics language, consider the ``discretium'' versus the ``continuum''.

+One might hope (though at this stage it is little more than a rather pious hope) that the reduced cardinality might in some way simplify life.
+For example, lattice quantum field theory (QFT) (even in the infinite volume limit), still has denumerable degrees of freedom, and is much better behaved than continuum QFT~\cite{Lattice1,Lattice2,Lattice3}.
+Lattice QFT can be given a much more rigourous and even non-perturbative interpretation.
+In contrast, in the (3+1) continuum, there are as yet no \emph{rigorously established} non-trivial (interacting) Lorentz-invariant QFTs, though perturbation theory seems to work very nicely~\cite{QFT}.